How Community Engagement Officers can help

-You can get help from a Community Engagement Officer if you are homeless or at risk of becoming homeless and you are unable to call us or visit a DHS Service Centre.
+A Community Engagement Officer can assist you if you are homeless or at risk of becoming homeless and you are having difficulty visiting a service centre or calling us.

-- provide referrals to DHS specialist services, programs, and other government and non-government organisations
+- provide information and referrals to government and community agencies

-Community Engagement Officers deliver services to people outside the traditional DHS Service Centre setting, in locations such as:
+Community Engagement Officers and Homeless Outreach Program social workers deliver services to people outside the service centre setting, in locations such as:

 - drug and alcohol rehabilitation centres